Chapter 5: Morphology

 Number

-Most languages, if they have grammatical number, just distinguish singular and plural, but number systems can be more complex as well.
+Most languages, if they have grammatical number, just distinguish singular (“one”) vs. plural (“more than one”), but number systems can be more complex as well.

 For example, many languages have dual in addition to singular and plural.
-Dual number is used for groups of exactly two things; we have a tiny bit of dual in English with determiners like both, which means strictly two.
+Dual number is used for groups of exactly two things; we have a tiny bit of dual in English with determiners like both, which means “strictly two”.
 You have to replace both with all if a group has three or more things in it.
+But in English we don’t have any morphological marking of dual.

 An example of a language that distinguishes dual morphologically is Inuktitut, one of the languages spoken by the Inuit people who live in the Arctic region.
 There is a good deal of dialect variation across the Inuit languages; examples here are drawn from Inuktut Tusaalangaa, and represent the dialect South Qikiqtaaluk, spoken in parts of Nunavut that include the city Iqaluit.